Mecha-Weasel/spittoon/FoF-Community-Map-Thumbnails-Update.md

 Updates:
 =======

 The server list thumbnail archive in this GitHub will be updated periodically as needed.
+To get the latest thumbnails, FoF players may need to download an updated version of this update periodically.
+Although, some server operators may also have their servers automatically download updated thumbnails are players join there servers - largely negating the need to keep checking for thumbnail updates.